 6.Is It Necessary To Moisturize After Applying Skin Care Medications?

-Yes, you should moisturize after applying skin care medications, especially if they dry out your skin.
+Moisturize after using skin care medications, especially if they dry your skin.
 A fragrance-free, non-comedogenic moisturizer helps keep your skin barrier healthy.
 It also reduces irritation and makes treatments more effective.

 7.Can I Apply Makeup Over My Skin Care Medication?